 Quicker Project Turnaround

-When working with an agency or freelance contractor like myself, there’s time invested into the bath-and-forth communication, approvals, etc. Usually, project management has its own category and cost.
+When working with an agency or freelance contractor like myself, there’s time invested into the back-and-forth communication, approvals, etc. Usually, project management has its own category and cost.
 Building your own business website gives you the freedom and reigns to execute on ideas as soon as they come to your mind, and if you want to pivot after, it’s your choice.
 This alone greatly reduces the project’s timeline, allowing you to get your business in front of potential clients faster.
 Or on the flipside, if you need a more flexible timeline, you can take as long as you like.

 Passion & Authenticity